danikhani/dynamodb-geo/README.md

-# Geo Library for Amazon DynamoDB
+# Geo Library for Amazon DynamoDB (Easier Version)

 This project is an unofficial port of [awslabs/dynamodb-geo][dynamodb-geo], bringing creation and querying of geospatial data to Python developers using [Amazon DynamoDB][dynamodb].